775503801/student-management-system/README.md

 # Student Management System (Flask + SQLite)

 A simple, ready-to-run Student Management web app built with Flask and SQLite.
 Designed to be easy to understand and deploy.
-Good as a starter project to push to GitHub.

 ## Features
 - Add / Edit / Delete students